About Some Client Authors Stopping Updates#

 -

-Right-click the newly created card, select "Edit File", and input the following content, save it, and right-click the card to enable it.
+Right-click the newly created card, select "Edit File," and input the following content, then save it.
+Right-click the card to enable it.

 Images are for interface reference only; actual content should follow the code block above.